• Skip to primary navigation

 Make mushroom and kale vegan empanadas

 Preheat a large pan to medium heat.
-Add 2 TBs grapeseed oil.
+Stir in 2 tablespoons grapeseed oil.
 Sautee mushrooms until they begin to brown, 10-15 minutes.
 Add kale and garlic, mix well to combine and sautee an additional 3 minutes.
-Remove from heat and season with lime, salt & pepper.
+Remove from medium-high heat and season with lime, salt & pepper.
 Set aside.

 Make vegetarian empanadas with vegan sweet potato and lentil empanadas filling